 Canada is ranked by the United Nations as one of the world’s best places to live.
 With free-market access to the USA and easy proximity to India, Asia, South America and the EU, it is also a great place to do business.
 Under the Canada-Quebec Accord, the province of Quebec operates its own immigrant investor program.
-All investors in the program must be selected by Quebec and must plan to settle in Quebec.
-Under Quebec’s Immigrant Investor Programs, you and your family may become eligible for one of the most valued second citizenship – citizenship of Canada.
-The Quebec Program, which is administered and guaranteed by the government of Quebec, Canada’s largest province, has been in operation since 1986.
-It makes the Canadian program one of the oldest and the most reputable immigration through investment program in the world.
-Recently, in 2010, the program was significantly modified.
-Generally speaking, the selection criteria (except for the investment amount required and assets required) rest the same.
-The threshold of the required investment doubled and now equals to CAD 800,000.
+All investors must be selected by Quebec and must plan to settle in Quebec.
+Under Quebec’s Immigrant Investor Program, you and your family may become eligible for one of the most valued second citizenship – citizenship of Canada.
+The program is administered and guaranteed by the Government of Quebec, Canada’s largest province, has been in operation since 1986.
+Therefore, it is one of the oldest and the most reputable immigration by investment schemes in the world

 Immigration experts of Elma Global have been in the business of helping entrepreneurs and their families gain Permanent Residence and subsequently Canadian citizenship since 2003.
-Now our company works with one of the largest, most respected operator of Canada’s Immigrant Investor Programs and with a government approved facilitator.
-With our network of advisors speaking many languages, our clients can be assured of getting the professional help they need at every stage of immigration process.
+Now our company works with one of the largest, most respected operators of Canada’s Immigrant Investor Programs and with a government approved facilitator.
+With our network of international advisors, our clients can be assured of getting the professional help they need at every stage of immigration and citizenship process.